 Step 7: Sort out your driving license and your vehicle

 If you plan on staying in Switzerland for less than a year, you can use your home country’s license without a problem, but it has to be in English, French, German, or Italian.
 If it’s not, then you also have to carry an International driver’s license with you.

 If you are staying here for longer, you will have to apply for a Swiss driver’s license.
 Licenses from the EEA can be exchanged very easily.
 If you are a non-EEA national, you will have to take a practical and sometimes even a theory test in order to acquire a Swiss driving license.

 Fun fact: a Swiss driving license never expires, so once you’ve got it, you’ve got it!

 Importing your car to Switzerland can be done duty-free when you move, as long as you can prove that you bought it at least six months before.
 You can also use your foreign license plate for up to a year, but after that, you have to register it in Switzerland, which usually costs around 300 francs.

 Buying a car in Switzerland

-Buying a car is also an option and the process is fairly simple.
+Buying a car is also an option, and the process is fairly simple.
 Anyone who lives there and has a driver’s license can buy one without any trouble.
-All you need to do after your purchase is done is to register the car at your local road traffic office.
+All you need to do after your purchase is made is to register the car at your local road traffic office.